amamory/teste-rtd/docs/source/getting_started/install.rst

 .. code-block:: bash

 	mkdir ~/donnie; cd ~/donnie
-git clone --recurse-submodules -b devel https://github.com/lsa-pucrs/donnie-assistive-robot-sw.git cd donnie-assistive-robot-sw chmod +x ./install.sh export DONNIE_PATH=/opt/donnie
+	git clone --recurse-submodules -b devel https://github.com/lsa-pucrs/donnie-assistive-robot-sw.git
+	cd donnie-assistive-robot-sw
+	chmod +x ./install.sh
+	export DONNIE_PATH=/opt/donnie
 	./install.sh

-After the execution of the last command above, if the installation finished successfully you are ready to go! note:The last command above, in general, requires a lot of time to finish.
+After the execution of the last command above, if the installation finished successfully you are ready to go! note:The last command above, in general, requires lot of time to finish.

 Initializing the environment
 ^^^^^^^^^^^^^^^^^^^^^^^